 West MacDonnell Ranges

 The West MacDonnell Ranges – Tjoritja in the Traditional language – is an expansive mountain range with some of the most famous and beautiful natural sights to see in all of Australia.
-Walking and swimming are the main activities on the agenda, with plenty of hiking trails and cool swimming holes to keep traveller’s occupied.
+Within the West MacDonnell National Park, walking and swimming are the main activities on the agenda, with plenty of hiking trails and cool swimming holes to keep traveller’s occupied.

 The impressive 223km Larapinta Trail weaves through the ranges, with hikers able to join for set tracks or – if they’re game – the entire 14 day hike.
 Or, if casual one-day events are more your thing (same) then check out the many gorges and swimming holes on offer, including the famous Simpson’s Gap, Ormiston’s Gorge, Ellery Creek Big Hole and Glen Helen Gorge.